neo4j-partners/neo4j-generative-ai-aws/README.md

     cd ..
     streamlit run Home.py --server.port=80

+Optionally, you can run the app in another screen session to ensure the app continues to run even if you disconnect from the ec2 instance:

+    screen -S run_app
+    cd ..
+    streamlit run Home.py --server.port=80

+You can use `Ctrl+a` `d` to exit the screen with the app still running and enter back into the screen with `screen -r`.
+To kill the screen session, use the command `screen -XS run_app quit`.

 On the VM to run on port 80:
 - Ensure you are a root or has access to run on port 80
 - Ensure that the VM has port 80 open for HTTP access.
 You might need to open that port or any other via firewall rules as mentioned [here](https://repost.aws/knowledge-center/connect-http-https-ec2).